-BridgePal is a freeware wireless scoring system for bridge sessions based on the use of smartphones or tablets,
+BridgePal is the world's best and most popular freeware wireless bridge scoring system for bridge sessions based on the use of smartphones or tablets.

 Because it is based on commodity hardware a complete system can be implemented for a fraction of the cost of a commercial system based on purpose built scoring unit hardware (see below for a comparison).
 Also, in contrast to other smartphone or tablet based solutions, there are no software purchasing, licensing, or usage charges of any kind.

 The software includes a BridgePal app which runs on android smartphones or tablets.
 It is also possible to use non-android devices as scoring units providing they are touchscreen devices with a web browser.
 This means that iPhones or iPads, for example, can be used as scoring devices if required.
 It is unlikely a bridge club would choose this option if purchasing their own equipment, since the android devices are much cheaper, but some individuals may prefer to use their own phone and so the option is there if required.